hellholt/.github/profile/README.md

 - Docker pullthrough registry.
 - Install SAS HDDs on Ryswell or Celtigar for lulz
 - Wireguard
-- Organizr
 - Shift Documents from Dayne to Lefford.
 - Improve Download management.
 - Move Games from Dayne to Lefford (these are RPGs, etc), consider a document management system or something similar.
 - Move Images from Dayne to Lefford, consider some kind of image management system.
 - Move Magazines from Dayne to Lefford, consider a magazine management system (Ubooquity?).
 - Move Photos from Dayne to Lefford, consider some kind of photo management system.
-- Move Plunking (TL;DR: all of my music books) from Dayne to Lefford, consider a document management system.
-- Move Podcasts from Dayne to Lefford, revamp podcast archiving.
 - Move Software from Dayne to Lefford.
 - Move Tech (tech-specific books) from Dayne to Lefford, set up another book server (probably Ubooquity).
 - Move Text from Dayne to Lefford -- is there a textfile management system?